maurim96/nestjs-graphql-scaffold/README.md

-Based on the provided example and the specifics of your NestJS GraphQL API repository, here's a README template you might find useful:

 # NestJS GraphQL API

 This is the official repository for the NestJS GraphQL API, a robust backend service designed to offer efficient data handling and operations for web and mobile applications.